 Of particular interest are an 1825 account by Alfred Cope of his trip to Harrisburg with Thomas Pim Cope to attend a canal convention; the diaries of Annette Cope, which includes accounts of time in Europe as well as religious reflections and daily life with family and friends; memoirs by both Elizabeth Stewardson Cope and Margaret Cope; an 1813 account by Francis Cope of a trip to Harper’s Ferry; a letterbook of correspondence between Thomas Pim Cope and William Drinker; an undated manuscript by Thomas Pim Cope which records travel, news from Europe, and his civil and philanthropic concerns; and letters of J. Morris and Anne Tall Evans, recounting family life and travel.
-Overall, these papers present a full, rich picture of the daily lives and concerns of members of a prominent Philadelphia-area Quaker family in the nineteenth and twentieth century.
+Overall, these papers present a full, rich picture of the daily lives and concerns of members of a prominent Philadelphia-area Quaker family in the 19th and 20th centuries.

 Real Estate, Shipping, and Other Businesses make up the Business papers series.
 The Real Estate section is arranged by location of the property and then chronologically.
 It includes deeds, indentures, leases, and financial information.
-The Shipping section contain materials related to the Cope shipping interests, including individual ships, correspondence, and images of the ships.
+The Shipping section contains materials related to the Cope shipping interests, including individual ships, correspondence, and images of the ships.
 The Other Businesses section deals with business other than the shipping concerns, including business papers of Thomas P. Cope, Cope Brothers, the Pennsylvania Canal and Railroad, and a variety of business correspondence.

-Of particular interest are the papers relating to property at Walnut, Water, and Chestnut streets, which trace that history from 1683 to 1906; materials relating to the Cope estate Awbury; a deed acknowledging Thomas Pim Copes’ contribution to the Pennsylvania Hospital; the 1830s to 1890s diary of Captain Julius, captain of the ship Tonawanda; letters, bills, and inventories documenting the voyages of a number of Cope ships, mostly traveling between Philadelphia and Liverpool; papers detailing the transfer of Thomas Pim Cope’s business to his sons; papers related to a legal case involving the company Cox and Whitehead; guidelines for the Pennsylvania Railroad Engineer Corps; correspondence about the Chesapeake and Delaware Canal; and correspondence between various Copes and Pinkerton’s National Detective Agency.
+Of particular interest are the papers relating to property at Walnut, Water, and Chestnut streets, which trace that history from 1683 to 1906; materials relating to the Cope estate Awbury; a deed acknowledging Thomas Pim Cope’s contribution to the Pennsylvania Hospital; the 1830s to 1890s diary of Captain Julius, captain of the ship Tonawanda; letters, bills, and inventories documenting the voyages of a number of Cope ships, mostly traveling between Philadelphia and Liverpool; papers detailing the transfer of Thomas Pim Cope’s business to his sons; papers related to a legal case involving the company Cox and Whitehead; guidelines for the Pennsylvania Railroad Engineer Corps; correspondence about the Chesapeake and Delaware Canal; and correspondence between various Copes and Pinkerton’s National Detective Agency.

-The J. Morris Evans research materials contains the historical research of J. Morris Evans on the Cope and Evans families, including his research-related correspondence, papers relating to his biography of Thomas P. Cope, a compilation of Thomas P. Cope’s essays, his research materials, his research notes, and a miscellaneous section.
+The J. Morris Evans research materials series contains the historical research of J. Morris Evans on the Cope and Evans families, including his research-related correspondence, papers relating to his biography of Thomas P. Cope, a compilation of Thomas P. Cope’s essays, his research materials, his research notes, and a miscellaneous section.
 These materials document Evans’s life-long interest in the history of the Cope-Evans family, especially Thomas Pim Cope and the Cope Shipping business, and his preservation of family materials.
 Of particular interest are correspondence with other scholars, including John Killick; correspondence with other family members discussing genealogy and historical information; pamphlets, articles, and other publications used in Evans’s research; and research and information about many of the Cope and Evans family members represented in this collection.

 - Cope, Thomas P. (Thomas Pim) (Person)

-Cope Packet Line: The Copes made their fortune in shipping, developing a packet ship line from Philadelphia to Liverpool, England.
+The Copes made their fortune in shipping, developing a packet ship line from Philadelphia to Liverpool, England.
 The shipping line, in its heyday running constant service between the cities, generated large amounts of income.
 The business passed from Thomas P. Cope to his sons Alfred and Henry, but the loss of several ships irreparably damaged the business.
-Due to the development of steamships and faster modes of transport, the 1870s saw the end of the illustrious shipping line, which had lasted many decades and was an important Philadelphia business.
+Due to the development of steamships and faster modes of transport, the 1870s saw the end of the shipping line, which had lasted many decades and was an important Philadelphia business.

-Thomas P. Cope (1768-1854) Thomas Pim Cope was born in 1768, the son of Caleb Cope and Mary Mendenhall.
+Thomas Pim Cope (1768-1854) was born in 1768, the son of Caleb Cope and Mary Mendenhall.
 After apprenticing with his uncle, Thomas Mendenhall, he went into business with him as Mendenhall & Cope.
-After four years he started his own business, and then went into partnership with his brothers Israel and Jasper.
+After four years, he started his own business, and then went into partnership with his brothers, Israel and Jasper.
 He bought his first ship in 1806, and amassed a large fleet in subsequent years.
 Thomas was a representative in the Pennsylvania Legislature, helped plan Philadelphia’s first public water supply, and helped found the Mercantile Library Company, Haverford College, the Delaware and Chesapeake Canal, and the Pennsylvania Railroad.
 With his son Alfred, he spearheaded the creation of Fairmount Park.
 Thomas married Mary Drinker in 1792, and after her death he married Elizabeth Waln Stokes in 1829.
 Thomas and Mary had seven children, one of whom died in infancy in 1796 and another that died as a young man after drowning off Cape May.
 His sons, Alfred and Henry, took over his business upon his retirement.
 Thomas P. Cope was a prominent Philadelphia Quaker, and with his business skills and moral integrity he was an important member of the greater Philadelphia community.

-William Drinker Cope (1798-1873) William Cope was the son of Thomas P. Cope and Mary Drinker Cope.
+William Drinker Cope (1798-1873) was the son of Thomas P. Cope and Mary Drinker Cope.
 In 1818, William’s brother Francis drowned while the two were swimming while on vacation in Cape May.
 He attended the Westtown School.
-In 1834 William married Susan Newbold and the couple had six children: Edgar, Caroline, Annette, Clementine, Alexis, and Eleanor.
+In 1834, William married Susan Newbold and the couple had six children: Edgar, Caroline, Annette, Clementine, Alexis, and Eleanor.
 Although his brothers Henry and Alfred entered into the family’s shipping business, William did not.
 William settled in Woodbourne, established a farm, and looked after the family’s real estate holdings as well as dealing with various family financial matters.
-William oversaw the 25,000 acres that Thomas P. Cope had been deeded near Woodbourne, in Dimock PA.
+William oversaw the 25,000 acres that Thomas P. Cope had been deeded near Woodbourne, in Dimock, Pennsylvania.
 Although his father’s fortune was primarily left to his brothers, William built a large home in Woodbourne where his descendents lived for several generations.

-Francis Algernon Evans (1878-1946) Francis Algernon was the eldest son of Rachel Cope Evans and Jonathan Evans.
+Francis Algernon Evans (1878-1946) was the eldest son of Rachel Cope Evans and Jonathan Evans.
 He was particularly close to his cousin Francis R. Cope Jr. throughout his life.
-Francis Algernon, or “Algie” as he was known to some of his family, was born in Germantown, Philadelphia in 1878.
+Francis Algernon, or “Algie,” as he was known to some of his family, was born in Germantown, Philadelphia in 1878.
 He was a student at Germantown Friends’ School and graduated from Haverford College in 1899.
 He married Anna Rhoads Elkinton in 1915 and the couple had four sons.
 Algie worked for the Girard Trust Company from 1899 to 1917, and in 1917 and 1918 he served as the Assistant Secretary of the American Friends Service Committee.
 He went on to work for the Philadelphia Quartz Company, which was founded by his wife’s ancestor Joseph Elkinton.
-In 1931 he was elected Vice-President of the Philadelphia Quartz Company and continued to work at the company until he suffered a stroke in 1943.
+In 1931, he was elected Vice-President of the Philadelphia Quartz Company and continued to work at the company until he suffered a stroke in 1943.
 Francis Algernon died in 1946 at Awbury.

-Joseph Morris Evans (1921-) Joseph Morris Evans, also called Morrie Evans, was born in 1921 to Anna Rhoads Elkinton and Francis Algernon Evans.
+Joseph Morris Evans (1921-), also called Morrie Evans, was born in 1921 to Anna Rhoads Elkinton and Francis Algernon Evans.
 He attended Germantown Friends School where he met his eventual wife, Anne Tall Evans.
-Morrie graduated from Haverford College in 1943 and married Anne in 1944.
+Morrie graduated from Haverford College in 1943, and married Anne in 1944.
 The couple lived on a farm in Connecticut for several years so that Morrie, a pacifist, could fulfill his alternate service requirement in lieu of serving in World War II.
 Anne and Morrie eventually settled in Pennsylvania and had five children.
 Morrie spent many years working for the Philadelphia Quartz Company, a business founded by his mother’s family, becoming Vice President and Treasurer.
 He served on the Haverford College Board of Managers, and has conducted a large amount of research into his family’s history.
 He lives in Gwynedd, Pennsylvania.

 7.5 Linear Feet (18 boxes)